offbynull/learn/Biology/input/input.md

 ```{note}
 In some cases, the genetic material being fused in sexual reproduction may be from the same parent.
 Answer to a question on the site... it is still sexual, because sexual reproduction means fusion of male and female gametes, doesn't matter if they're from the same plant. polliation is the transfer of pollengrains from anther to stigma, further to reach ovary. in case of a bisexual flower, it is called self-pollination.when two different flowers pollinate it is cross pollination.
 ```

-THE TERMINOLOGY FOR CHROMATIN CHROMATID AND CHROMOSOME NEEDS DIAGRAMS AND CLARIFICATION SEE.
-CHROMOSOME CAN REFER TO EITHER THE SINGLE CHROMOSOME STRAND, OR 2 CHROMOSOME COPIES CONNECTED BY THE CENTROMERE.
-COLLAPSE THE CHROMOSOME/CHROMATIN/CHOROMATID SECTIONS INTO ONE.
-SEE THE --THE Chromosomes, chromatids and chromatin VIDEO FOR A REFRESHER ON THE TERMINOLOGY.```

-THE TERMINOLOGY FOR CHROMATIN CHROMATID AND CHROMOSOME NEEDS DIAGRAMS AND CLARIFICATION SEE.
-CHROMOSOME CAN REFER TO EITHER THE SINGLE CHROMOSOME STRAND, OR 2 CHROMOSOME COPIES CONNECTED BY THE CENTROMERE.
-COLLAPSE THE CHROMOSOME/CHROMATIN/CHOROMATID SECTIONS INTO ONE.
-SEE THE --THE Chromosomes, chromatids and chromatin VIDEO FOR A REFRESHER ON THE TERMINOLOGY.```

-THE TERMINOLOGY FOR CHROMATIN CHROMATID AND CHROMOSOME NEEDS DIAGRAMS AND CLARIFICATION SEE.
-CHROMOSOME CAN REFER TO EITHER THE SINGLE CHROMOSOME STRAND, OR 2 CHROMOSOME COPIES CONNECTED BY THE CENTROMERE.
-COLLAPSE THE CHROMOSOME/CHROMATIN/CHOROMATID SECTIONS INTO ONE.
-SEE THE --THE Chromosomes, chromatids and chromatin VIDEO FOR A REFRESHER ON THE TERMINOLOGY.```

-THE TERMINOLOGY FOR CHROMATIN CHROMATID AND CHROMOSOME NEEDS DIAGRAMS AND CLARIFICATION SEE.
-CHROMOSOME CAN REFER TO EITHER THE SINGLE CHROMOSOME STRAND, OR 2 CHROMOSOME COPIES CONNECTED BY THE CENTROMERE.
-COLLAPSE THE CHROMOSOME/CHROMATIN/CHOROMATID SECTIONS INTO ONE.
-SEE THE --THE Chromosomes, chromatids and chromatin VIDEO FOR A REFRESHER ON THE TERMINOLOGY.```

-THE TERMINOLOGY FOR CHROMATIN CHROMATID AND CHROMOSOME NEEDS DIAGRAMS AND CLARIFICATION SEE.
-CHROMOSOME CAN REFER TO EITHER THE SINGLE CHROMOSOME STRAND, OR 2 CHROMOSOME COPIES CONNECTED BY THE CENTROMERE.
-COLLAPSE THE CHROMOSOME/CHROMATIN/CHOROMATID SECTIONS INTO ONE.
-SEE THE --THE Chromosomes, chromatids and chromatin VIDEO FOR A REFRESHER ON THE TERMINOLOGY.```

-THE TERMINOLOGY FOR CHROMATIN CHROMATID AND CHROMOSOME NEEDS DIAGRAMS AND CLARIFICATION SEE.
-CHROMOSOME CAN REFER TO EITHER THE SINGLE CHROMOSOME STRAND, OR 2 CHROMOSOME COPIES CONNECTED BY THE CENTROMERE.
-COLLAPSE THE CHROMOSOME/CHROMATIN/CHOROMATID SECTIONS INTO ONE.
-SEE THE --THE Chromosomes, chromatids and chromatin VIDEO FOR A REFRESHER ON THE TERMINOLOGY.```

-THE TERMINOLOGY FOR CHROMATIN CHROMATID AND CHROMOSOME NEEDS DIAGRAMS AND CLARIFICATION SEE.
-CHROMOSOME CAN REFER TO EITHER THE SINGLE CHROMOSOME STRAND, OR 2 CHROMOSOME COPIES CONNECTED BY THE CENTROMERE.
-COLLAPSE THE CHROMOSOME/CHROMATIN/CHOROMATID SECTIONS INTO ONE.
-SEE THE --THE Chromosomes, chromatids and chromatin VIDEO FOR A REFRESHER ON THE TERMINOLOGY.```

-THE TERMINOLOGY FOR CHROMATIN CHROMATID AND CHROMOSOME NEEDS DIAGRAMS AND CLARIFICATION SEE.
-CHROMOSOME CAN REFER TO EITHER THE SINGLE CHROMOSOME STRAND, OR 2 CHROMOSOME COPIES CONNECTED BY THE CENTROMERE.
-COLLAPSE THE CHROMOSOME/CHROMATIN/CHOROMATID SECTIONS INTO ONE.
-SEE THE --THE Chromosomes, chromatids and chromatin VIDEO FOR A REFRESHER ON THE TERMINOLOGY.```

-THE TERMINOLOGY FOR CHROMATIN CHROMATID AND CHROMOSOME NEEDS DIAGRAMS AND CLARIFICATION SEE.
-CHROMOSOME CAN REFER TO EITHER THE SINGLE CHROMOSOME STRAND, OR 2 CHROMOSOME COPIES CONNECTED BY THE CENTROMERE.
-COLLAPSE THE CHROMOSOME/CHROMATIN/CHOROMATID SECTIONS INTO ONE.
-SEE THE --THE Chromosomes, chromatids and chromatin VIDEO FOR A REFRESHER ON THE TERMINOLOGY.```

-THE TERMINOLOGY FOR CHROMATIN CHROMATID AND CHROMOSOME NEEDS DIAGRAMS AND CLARIFICATION SEE.
-CHROMOSOME CAN REFER TO EITHER THE SINGLE CHROMOSOME STRAND, OR 2 CHROMOSOME COPIES CONNECTED BY THE CENTROMERE.
-COLLAPSE THE CHROMOSOME/CHROMATIN/CHOROMATID SECTIONS INTO ONE.
-SEE THE --THE Chromosomes, chromatids and chromatin VIDEO FOR A REFRESHER ON THE TERMINOLOGY.```

-THE TERMINOLOGY FOR CHROMATIN CHROMATID AND CHROMOSOME NEEDS DIAGRAMS AND CLARIFICATION SEE.
-CHROMOSOME CAN REFER TO EITHER THE SINGLE CHROMOSOME STRAND, OR 2 CHROMOSOME COPIES CONNECTED BY THE CENTROMERE.
-COLLAPSE THE CHROMOSOME/CHROMATIN/CHOROMATID SECTIONS INTO ONE.
-SEE THE --THE Chromosomes, chromatids and chromatin VIDEO FOR A REFRESHER ON THE TERMINOLOGY.```

-THE TERMINOLOGY FOR CHROMATIN CHROMATID AND CHROMOSOME NEEDS DIAGRAMS AND CLARIFICATION SEE.
-CHROMOSOME CAN REFER TO EITHER THE SINGLE CHROMOSOME STRAND, OR 2 CHROMOSOME COPIES CONNECTED BY THE CENTROMERE.
-COLLAPSE THE CHROMOSOME/CHROMATIN/CHOROMATID SECTIONS INTO ONE.
-SEE THE --THE Chromosomes, chromatids and chromatin VIDEO FOR A REFRESHER ON THE TERMINOLOGY.```

-THE TERMINOLOGY FOR CHROMATIN CHROMATID AND CHROMOSOME NEEDS DIAGRAMS AND CLARIFICATION SEE.
-CHROMOSOME CAN REFER TO EITHER THE SINGLE CHROMOSOME STRAND, OR 2 CHROMOSOME COPIES CONNECTED BY THE CENTROMERE.
-COLLAPSE THE CHROMOSOME/CHROMATIN/CHOROMATID SECTIONS INTO ONE.
-SEE THE --THE Chromosomes, chromatids and chromatin VIDEO FOR A REFRESHER ON THE TERMINOLOGY.```

-THE TERMINOLOGY FOR CHROMATIN CHROMATID AND CHROMOSOME NEEDS DIAGRAMS AND CLARIFICATION SEE.
-CHROMOSOME CAN REFER TO EITHER THE SINGLE CHROMOSOME STRAND, OR 2 CHROMOSOME COPIES CONNECTED BY THE CENTROMERE.
-COLLAPSE THE CHROMOSOME/CHROMATIN/CHOROMATID SECTIONS INTO ONE.
-SEE THE --THE Chromosomes, chromatids and chromatin VIDEO FOR A REFRESHER ON THE TERMINOLOGY.```

-THE TERMINOLOGY FOR CHROMATIN CHROMATID AND CHROMOSOME NEEDS DIAGRAMS AND CLARIFICATION SEE.
-CHROMOSOME CAN REFER TO EITHER THE SINGLE CHROMOSOME STRAND, OR 2 CHROMOSOME COPIES CONNECTED BY THE CENTROMERE.
-COLLAPSE THE CHROMOSOME/CHROMATIN/CHOROMATID SECTIONS INTO ONE.
-SEE THE --THE Chromosomes, chromatids and chromatin VIDEO FOR A REFRESHER ON THE TERMINOLOGY.```

-THE TERMINOLOGY FOR CHROMATIN CHROMATID AND CHROMOSOME NEEDS DIAGRAMS AND CLARIFICATION SEE.
-CHROMOSOME CAN REFER TO EITHER THE SINGLE CHROMOSOME STRAND, OR 2 CHROMOSOME COPIES CONNECTED BY THE CENTROMERE.
-COLLAPSE THE CHROMOSOME/CHROMATIN/CHOROMATID SECTIONS INTO ONE.
-SEE THE --THE Chromosomes, chromatids and chromatin VIDEO FOR A REFRESHER ON THE TERMINOLOGY.```

-THE TERMINOLOGY FOR CHROMATIN CHROMATID AND CHROMOSOME NEEDS DIAGRAMS AND CLARIFICATION SEE.
-CHROMOSOME CAN REFER TO EITHER THE SINGLE CHROMOSOME STRAND, OR 2 CHROMOSOME COPIES CONNECTED BY THE CENTROMERE.
-COLLAPSE THE CHROMOSOME/CHROMATIN/CHOROMATID SECTIONS INTO ONE.
-SEE THE --THE Chromosomes, chromatids and chromatin VIDEO FOR A REFRESHER ON THE TERMINOLOGY.

 # Adenosine Triphosphate